TruCoder25/AudioTranslator/README.md

 #### 4.FULL STACK
 ####       --html,css,js and Flask(backend)

-Main Puropose of this project is to translate a youtube video to different Languages using Whisper
+Main Purpose of this project is to translate a youtube video to different Languages using Whisper

 There are few Steps to do this project